Book a Free Strategy Call

 - Actions:

-- Tag & Track Behavior: Log the content interaction and associate it with the user's profile.
+- Tag and track behavior: log the content interaction and associate it with the user's profile.
 Tags could include "Python," "LLM Integration," or "AI Workshops."

-- Analyze & Predict: The recommendation model processes the user's history and compares it to similar user profiles to find the next-best content.
+- Analyze and predict: the recommendation model processes the user's history and compares it to similar user profiles to find the next-best content.

 - Tools: Dynamic Yield, HubSpot (with custom properties), AY Automate for custom ML models.